-Size: 18-16 / Color: nymphs: muddy olive. duns: (underside) pale yellow to olive yellow to rusty yellow.
+Size: 18-16 / Color: nymphs: muddy olive to light rust. duns: (underside) pale yellow to olive yellow to rusty yellow.
 Spinner: rust.

 Mahogany Dun nymphs are crawlers found in moderate to fast runs and riffles that migrate to slower water as they mature.
 Mahogany Duns Emerge in the spring in April, May and June, and again in the fall in September, October and November, generally in slower water.

 Size: 16 / Color: nymphs: Dark dun to Black. duns: (underside) rusty brown.
 Spinner: dark rusty brown.

 Light Cahill nymphs are crawlers that are found in moderate to fast riffles and runs.
 Emergence occurs in April and May and again in September and October.